Skip to Content

 narrowing of the valve and aren't good candidates for balloon valvotomy.
 A commissurotomy is most often done if the mitral valve is very damaged or has a lot of calcium buildup.

 A commissurotomy surgery has the risks of any open-heart surgery with a heart-lung bypass.
-About 1 to 3 out of 100 people have a serious complication after surgery.1 The exact risks of surgery vary
+The exact risks of surgery vary

 depending on the person's specific condition and general health prior to